Creating and Manipulating Arrays in NumPy

 print("Matrix multiplication result:", Y)

 NumPy arrays can consume a large amount of memory, especially for large datasets.
-Make sure to release the memory when you no longer need an array by setting it to None
+Make sure to release the memory when you no longer need an array by setting it to None or using the del keyword.

 When performing operations on arrays with different data types, NumPy will automatically convert the data types to a common type.
 This can lead to unexpected results or loss of precision.
 Make sure to specify the correct data type when creating arrays.